Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Results

-Figure~\ref{fig:utilization} details the system utilization for the three scenarios mentioned above, focusing on the system's utilization over time (Figure~\ref{fig:temp-utilization}), the system's spatial utilization (Figure~\ref{fig:spatial-utilization}), as well as the utilization per vehicle over time for one representative vehicle (Figure~\ref{fig:vehicle-utilization}).
 Focusing on the system's utilization over time, Figure~\ref{fig:temp-utilization} shows the share of freight requests and passengers in the system with respect to the overall amount of requests and passengers in the respective scenario.
 To visualize the systems dynamics accurately, we exclude idle requests from this visualization.
-Since passenger flows are prioritized over freight requests and are constrained in time and alternative paths, the passenger utilization shows a similar pattern in all three scenarios, exhibiting a typical commuter peak around 8am.
+Since passenger flows are prioritized over freight requests and are constrained in time and alternative paths, the passenger utilization shows a similar pattern in all three scenarios, exhibiting a typical commuter peak around 8 a.m.
 For the system's freight utilization, we observe different dynamics across all scenarios: in the base case, the freight utilization ranges constantly between 4\% and 8\% during most of the time horizon, showing slightly elevated utilizations before and after the passenger utilization peak.
 In the optimistic scenario, we try to push as much freight as possible through the system but are limited by its capacity constraints, i.e., the additional passenger flow that occupies transport volume and is prioritized over the freight requests.
 Accordingly, we observe a drop in freight utilization at the beginning of the passenger peak, and an additional peak in freight utilizaiton once the passenger peak declines.
 In the pessimistic scenario, we observe a significantly reduced freight utilization that stems from the shifted cost ratio; although additional transport capacity is available in the system it is cost-optimal to leave the freight requests to conventional truck-based delivery.